Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 As part of the details, your proposal should address any objections your clients might have.
 How do you know what objections to expect?
 Make a list of the most common questions you get once you send your proposal.
 These demonstrate gaps in the details that should have been provided in the proposal.

-Remember what you learned from your follow-up interviews.
-What did clients dislike the most?
-Knowing what they don’t want is just as important as understanding what they do want.
 Meeting a client’s needs and addressing problems is more important than selling yourself.
 Event planning is about the client, not about you.

 Reassuring clients you’re the best person to handle an event is also critical to making sales.
 Some event planners think having testimonials on their websites is enough to show how great their services are, but potential clients aren’t going to take time to hunt down “social proof” of your worth.
 Put praises from previous clients right in your proposals.